Star Trek: The Motion Picture: Design

 Redesigning the Enterprise corridors was also Michelson's responsibility.
-Originally the corridors were of straight plywood construction reminiscent of the original series, which Roddenberry called "Des Moines Holiday Inn Style".
-To move away from that look, Michelson created a new, bent and angular design.
-Roddenberry and Wise agreed with Michelson that in 300 years, lighting did not need to be overhead, so they had the lighting radiate upward from the floor.
+Originally, the corridors were of straight plywood construction, similar to those seen in the original series, which Roddenberry called "Des Moines Holiday Inn Style".
+To move away from that look, Michelson created a new angular design.
+Roddenberry and Wise agreed with Michelson that in 300 years, lighting did not need to be overhead, so lighting radiated upward from the floor.
 Different lighting schemes were used to simulate different decks of the ship with the same length of corridor.
 Aluminum panels on the walls outside Kirk's and Ilia's quarters were covered with an orange ultrasuede to represent the living area of the ship.

 The transporter had originally been developed for the television series as a matter of convenience; it would have been prohibitively expensive to show the Enterprise land on every new planet.
-For the redesign Michelson felt that the transporter should look and feel more powerful.
+For the redesign, Michelson felt that the transporter should look and feel more powerful.
 He added a sealed control room that would protect operators from the powerful forces at work.
 The space between the transporter platform and the operators was filled with complex machinery, and cinematographer Richard Kline added eerie lighting for atmosphere.

 After the redesign of the Enterprise sets was complete, Michelson turned his attention to creating the original sets needed for the film.
-The recreation deck occupied an entire sound-stage, dwarfing the small room built for the planned television series; this was the largest interior in the film.
+The recreation deck occupied an entire soundstage, dwarfing the room built for the planned television series; this was the largest interior in the film.
 The set was 24 ft high, decorated with 107 pieces of custom-designed furniture, and packed with 300 people for filming.
 Below a large viewing screen on one end of the set was a series of art panels containing illustrations of previous ships bearing the name Enterprise.
 One of the ships was NASA's own Enterprise, added per Roddenberry's request:

 Some fans have suggested that our new Enterprise should carry a plaque somewhere which commemorates the fact it was named after the first space shuttle launched from Earth in 1970s.
 This is an intriguing idea.
 It also has publicity advantages if properly released at the right time.
 It won't hurt NASA's feelings either.
 I'll leave it to you where you want it on the vessel.